marcuscastelo-university-assignments/web-group-buying-store/README.md

 - Leonardo Paulo Dallagnol - 11795850

 # como executar
-- tenha o node e o npm instalados em sua máquina
+- install node and npm in your computer
-- acesse a pasta front end e digite o comando "npm install"
+- open the folder front end and type "npm install"
-- digite "npm run start" e a página será aberta
+- type "npm run start" and the page will be open
 # link para o PDF do relatório
 https://pt.overleaf.com/read/kzgvnrmvntfj